hermit-os/kernel/README.md

 The build process works currently only on **x86-based Linux** systems.
 To build the HermitCore kernel and applications you need:

- * CMake, GNU Make, GNU Binutils
+ * CMake
  * Netwide Assember (NASM)
  * recent host compiler such as GCC
- * HermitCore cross-toolchain, i.e. Binutils, GCC, newlib, pthreads-embedded
+ * HermitCore cross-toolchain, i.e. Binutils, GCC, newlib, pthreads

 ### HermitCore cross-toolchain